 - Battle Angel Alita in the English translation only.
 The Japanese title is GUNNM.

-- Bishoujo Senshi Sailor Moon, official translated as Pretty Guardian Sailor Moon.
+- Bishoujo Senshi Sailor Moon, officially translated as Pretty Guardian Sailor Moon.

 - Bludgeoning Angel Dokurochan.

 - Captain Harlock

 - Great Teacher Onizuka.

 - Hayate the Combat Butler.